Focus on past glory kept Kodak from digital win

 By 1993, Kodak had spent $5 billion on digital imaging research, but the funds were being diverted to 23 separate digital scanner projects.

 The money did help Kodak capture an early lead in the market and it had a 27 percent market share by 1999.
-But that slipped to 15 percent by 2003 and 7 percent by 2010, as Kodak ceded ground to Canon (7751.T), Nikon Corp (7731.T) and others.
+But that slipped to 15 percent by 2003 and 7 percent by 2010, as Kodak ceded ground to Canon, Nikon Corp and others.

 Kodak was losing $60 for every digital camera it sold by 2001 and it was trying to quell a war that had erupted between its digital and film staff, according to the Harvard case study.